Music selected by ammel. This project asks the artists who created it to select books.

 -It's interesting to have a worldview where contradictory elements can exist at the same time.
 Have poetry and music always been familiar to you?
 If so, please tell us how you first came into contact with them.

-Instrumental music is sometimes seen as more limited in its expressiveness than works with lyrics, but do poems and books like Barton Smock's influence your music-making?
+-Instrumental music is sometimes seen as more limited in its expressiveness than works with lyrics, but do poems and books like Barton Smock's influence your music-making?

-Quote: "Dear Ethan Hawke
+Dear Ethan Hawke

-The healer's secret diet confuses hunger.
+The healer's secret diet confuses starvation.

-These bodies are not doing anything.'
+These bodies aren't doing anything.

 -Your attitude of accepting the inherent existence of contradictory elements, and your approach of giving electronic music "space" - perhaps we could call it "white space" - seems close to Japanese and other Eastern thought and philosophy.
 I was surprised to see Basho's name and haiku come up, but does Japanese culture have an influence on your outlook on life and music?

-- "Unbegan"...
+- "Unbegun"...
 Your attitude of accepting existence and essence as they are was shaped by the culture of Donegal where you grew up.
 That's why it makes sense that Japanese culture such as haiku and Zen is closer to "confirmation" than "discovery."
 You see your view of life and death as the water of a "waterfall," and the relationship between your existence and music as the water of a "river"...
 It's very interesting how you express this in "never stepping in the same river twice. "

 The journey of words that started with BartonSmock's poem was a lot of fun, and I'm looking forward to the next piece of music!